Reassessment of the responses to Rail Safety Recommendation R14-05

 Next TSB action

-The TSB will continue to monitor TC's progress on the implementation of the amended regulations, as well as enhanced enforcement activities, and improvements to its audit and inspections programs for railways.
+The TSB will continue to monitor TC's improvements to its audit and inspections programs for railways, including its enhanced enforcement activities.

 This deficiency file is Active.